 Communications & Marketing Manager

 Josie has a background in journalism, photography and short film-making, along with several years communications and marketing management experience.
-She completed her MA in Photography in 2018, gaining a distinction for her work highlighting the global sand crisis.
-Her photographic practice specialises in raising awareness of the global sand crisis.
+She gained a distinction in her 2018 MA in Photography for her work highlighting the global sand crisis.
+Her photographic practice specialises in raising awareness of human impacts on the natural world.